Olga (Ollie) Burgoyne (1879-1974)

 Olga “Ollie” Burgoyne, also known as Ollie Burgoyne-Calloway, was a singer and dancer specializing in Russian and other ethnic dances.
 She was also an actress and businesswoman who gained popularity during the Harlem Renaissance and left her mark as one of the most influential African … Read MoreOlga (Ollie) Burgoyne (1879-1974)

-The Fireburn Labor Riot, United States Virgin Islands (1878)
+The Fireburn Labor Riot, Virgin Islands (1878)

 Chattel slavery was practiced in the Danish West Indies from around 1650 until July 3, 1848, when Colonial Governor Peter von Scholten issued an emancipation proclamation.
 The Danish government, however, then enacted rules that kept people enslaved by contracts for another two years.
-In 1847, … Read MoreThe Fireburn Labor Riot, United States Virgin Islands (1878)
+In 1847, … Read MoreThe Fireburn Labor Riot, Virgin Islands (1878)

 Nine Minutes in May: How George Floyd’s Death Shook the World